EMAIL SIGN UP

 For the alleged victims of abuse in particular, their need for support may be later as well as immediate.
 At the closure of a case, consideration should be given to Torch providing longer-term support or signposting to support services.

-6g Case Review – Safeguarding Coordinator, relevant Leadership Team members, Lead Trustee for Safeguarding
+5g Case Review – Safeguarding Coordinator, relevant Leadership Team members, Lead Trustee for Safeguarding

 At the closure of a case, the SC in conjunction with the relevant member(s) of the Leadership Team will review the handling of the case and the efficacy of procedures so that lessons can be learned and any needed improvements made.
-All cases will be reviewed on an annual basis, with the additional involvement of the Lead Trustee for safeguarding.
+All cases will be reviewed on an annual basis, with the additional involvement of the Lead Trustee for Safeguarding.

 The requirement to keep data confidential will be adhered to in all safeguarding matters and personal data will be shared only when there are legitimate grounds for doing so.